SecretFoundation/SNIPs/SNIP-721.md

 | image       | string | Private uri to an image or additional metadata                   | yes      |

 ### <a name="nftdossier"></a>NftDossier
 NftDossier returns all the information about a token that the viewer is permitted to view.
-If no `viewer` is provided, NftDossier will only display the information that has been made public.
+If no `viewer` is provided, NftDossier must only display the information that has been made public.
 The response may include the owner, the public metadata, the private metadata, the reason the private metadata is not viewable, whether ownership is public, whether the private metadata is public, and (if the querier is the owner,) the approvals for this token as well as the inventory-wide approvals for the owner.

 ##### Request
 ```